Don’t pursue success without a blueprint – The Sun Nigeria

 Also, know for a truth that every plan needs to be fine-tuned at some point because of unexpected or uncertain circumstances.
 You are bound to confront weird obstacles every step of the way, but a good blueprint takes care of such exigencies.
 I always edit and redit all my drafts before I send my final write-ups to my editor, Mr. Onuoha Ukeh, who vets my articles before publication in this newspaper you are reading.

-In the preceding paragraph, I mentioned the grace factor, which many people call luck, although it is actually the mercy of God.
-Many things go into the execution of a successful vision: timing, serendipity, etc. Sometimes, things just don’t work out, in spite of a good vision, excellent blueprint and near-perfect preparation.
+In the preceding paragraph, I mentioned the grace factor, which many people call luck, although, it is actually the mercy of God.
+Many things go into the execution of a successful vision.
+You have timing, serendipity, etc, that also come into play.
+Sometimes, things just don’t work out, in spite of a good vision, excellent blueprint and near-perfect preparation.
 After you have put in your best, failure shows up.
 Such things do happen, and nobody can explain why.

-On the other hand, we regularly see mediocre projects executed shoddily triumph, to everyone’s surprise, such as when a well-organised, well-prepared soccer team loses to a second rate opponent.
-This is something that happens to remind us that God still rules in the affairs of men, whether we believe it or not.
+On the other hand, we regularly see mediocre projects executed shoddily triumph to everyone’s surprise.
+This is what happens when a well-organized, well prepared soccer team loses to a second rate opponent.
+This is something that happens to remind us that God still rules in the affairs of men whether we believe it or not.

 Therefore, never take God out of your plans, no matter how mundane.
 Our Creator is very interested in the little details concerning us.
 Take Him into confidence through prayer, if you want to succeed.
 This is not being religious or sentimental.
 Indeed, it is God who drops ideas into the hearts of men.
 He gives inspiration for witty inventions.
 I know this because some of my best articles on this page have been products of divine direction.